This article originally appeared on VICE UK.

 Thing is: dressing like a scumbro is wildly expensive.
-In the Vanity Fair piece from this summer, Lawrence "Four Pins" Schlossman said: "What’s awesome about brands like Supreme and Palace – and this is one of the biggest factors of their popularity – is that initial retail price point is super palatable," which is a sentence that breathes money and boujee loft apartment-elitism and being Properly About Menswear.
+In the Vanity Fair piece from this summer, Lawrence "Four Pins" Schlossman said: "What’s awesome about brands like Supreme and Palace—and this is one of the biggest factors of their popularity—is that initial retail price point is super palatable," which is a sentence that breathes money and boujee loft apartment-elitism and being all about menswear.

 This wouldn't do.
-I got a moustache for free, that one's on nature.
+I got a mustache for free, that one's on nature.
 But would it be possible to become a scrumbro on a budget?
-I set myself a limit of £60, the same price as the T-shirt, and headed out into the world.
+I set myself a limit of £60 [$80], the same price as the T-shirt, and headed out into the world.

-I also picked up a red coat, because in the scumbro world it's important to wear ostentatious items that don't really go together (i.e: baseball cap, for sports; luxury-look jacket that is several sizes too big, for fashion).
-Total cost: £7.
-But the transformation wasn't complete: I needed to add some more colour, to really make everything clash.
+I also picked up a red coat because in the scumbro world, it's important to wear ostentatious items that don't really go together (i.e: baseball cap, for sports; luxury-look jacket that is several sizes too big, for fashion).
+Total cost: £7 [$9].
+But the transformation wasn't complete: I needed to add some more color, to really make everything clash.

-Oh, I also got some glasses, and to completely finish the look a very cheap white T-shirt, which I was almost sure to spill a can of Monster Energy drink down later on.
+Oh, I also got some glasses, and to completely finish the look a very cheap white T-shirt, which I was almost sure to spill a can of Monster Energy drink on later.